Scroll To Top

 We’re so excited the FPD Neon Sign has been fully restored and is shining again for all to see.

-This iconic neon sign is part of the National Register listing for the Fullerton Police Department (formerly City Hall) and is including in Local Landmark #9.
+This iconic neon sign is part of the National Register listing for the Fullerton Police Department (formerly City Hall) and is included as part of Local Landmark #9.
 It is now back in excellent working order.

 A big THANK YOU to all the people that made this happen including the FPD #FullertonProud, our Fullerton Heritage members, the online community of donations, Bushala Brothers, Inc., and especially #Fullertonrotarymain for their extremely generous contribution to this project.